JS-DevTools/npm-publish/README.md

   --registry <url>    The NPM registry URL to use

+  --tag <tag>         The tag to publish to.
+Allows the package to be installed
+                      using "npm install <package-name>@<tag>"

+  --access <access>   "public" = The package will be publicly visible.
+                      "restricted" = The package will only be visible to members of your NPM organization.

+  --dry-run           Don't actually publish to NPM, but report what would have
+                      been published

   --debug, -d         Enable debug mode, with increased logging

   --quiet, -q         Suppress unnecessary output